Jack

 Jack."
 No smile.

-reputation in our precinct."
+our precinct."
 Ouch.
-This was not going in
+This was not going in the right

 "What'd